 The modern day park features a combination of various outcrops of trees and open grass areas and if you look closely, signs of the past like the tree-lined Whitchurch Avenue which ran from the house down to the church.
 There is also a fair-sized children's playground, tea/coffee hut, and a woodland walk through an area called The Spinney which linked the house to St. Lawrence Church, this was originally a medieval church, but the main body of the original building was rebuilt by the 1st Duke, but its original 13th century tower was retained.

 The parkrun starts at 9am and the lap follows the tarmac path running south past the basketball court, the climbing boulder and the playground and then turns left just before the Donnefield Road entrance.
-Runners continue to follow the path as it meanders until they reach the southern end of the park adjacent to Whitchurch Lane.
+Participants then follow the meandering path, which then straightens until reaching the southern end of the park adjacent to Whitchurch Lane.

-Here another left hand turn leads the runners onto the gravelly path which weaves it's way past the church and through the wooded area called 'The Spinney' where evidence of a Roman tile kiln has been discovered.
+Here another left hand turn takes the parkrunners onto the gravelly path which weaves it's way past the church and through the wooded area called 'The Spinney' where evidence of a Roman tile kiln has been discovered.
 Just after entering this section, watch out for the low hanging branch, especially if you're tall.
 It was marked with a hi-vis vest when I visited and described as being an extra marshal (I love these quirky extras that some venues have).
 I hear that there is a lovely display of bluebells here in the spring.
-This part of the course features a long, very gradual incline until the runners reach the end of the wooded section and turn left to cut through the trees onto a short section of grass (our 2024 visit had a slight diversion at this point to avoid some very slippery mud on the corner).
+This part of the course features a long, very gentle incline until the path reaches the end of the wooded section and turns left to cut through the trees onto a short section of grass (our 2024 visit had a slight diversion at this point to avoid some very slippery mud on the corner).

 For me, event 3 turned out to be quite sociable as I bumped into quite a few familiar faces during the course of the morning.
 It was also my first face-to-face encounter with the elusive parkrun 500 club shirt (only 6 in existence at time of writing (October 2016)).
 It was also good to see a fair number of locals taking part who were run-walking or walking.
-In fact at our first visit here, 10% of the field finished in over 50 minutes (I don't think I've ever seen that hugh a percentage).
+In fact at our first visit here, 10% of the field finished in over 50 minutes.
 It shows that after only three weeks this event is already seen as inclusive to all abilities, which really is a great position to be in.
 No doubt this is down to plenty of hard work by parkrun and the local event team.
 To add a quick update, as of 2024, there are still a fairly decent number of walkers taking part in the event, which is a really great thing to see.